Available with Workflow Manager license.

 - Tracking the tasks that have been temporarily halted

-Using Workflow Manager, you can address not just these challenges but many more and balance the issues caused by cost, time, or data errors.
+Using Workflow Manager (Classic), you can address not just these challenges but many more and balance the issues caused by cost, time, or data errors.

-ArcGIS Workflow Manager for Server service is a type of ArcGIS Server service originating from a Workflow Manager repository.
-Using Workflow Manager, you can expose your workflow management capabilities on the web using ArcGIS.
-The Workflow Manager system is configured using desktop tools, and the repository is published as a service on ArcGIS Server.
+The workflow service is a type of ArcGIS Server service originating from a Workflow Manager (Classic) repository.
+Using Workflow Manager (Classic), you can expose your workflow management capabilities on the web using ArcGIS.
+The Workflow Manager (Classic) system is configured using desktop tools, and the repository is published as a service on ArcGIS Server.

-The Workflow Manager service allows you to integrate your existing business process with your GIS workflows via REST and SOAP APIs.
+The workflow service allows you to integrate your existing business process with your GIS workflows via REST and SOAP APIs.
 You can view job status via a web app, assign work to staff, and evaluate the progress of existing jobs.

 Integration with Portal for ArcGIS